beezyb8/finalmlu/README.md

-Also create field for application link
-Make email area look better
+FINISH CONTACT EDITS!!

+GENERAL
+finalize navbar titles - (dashboard, notificaitons, best practices, your account) make navbar reactive

+DASHBOARD
+When click on a swithc send to top of the page - dashboard

+BEST PRACTICES
+best practices - make work and look pretty, big buttons click to change whole page (Neworking,Emails,Campus Visits,Interview Prep,Interview Advice,Formats)

+YOUR ACCOUNT
+Forgot password + payment! + your account page

+CAN WAIT
-- bankshift.js - create pages for each bank, can do when done with ^^^ + write-ups!!!
+bankshift.js - create pages for each bank, can do when done with ^^^ + write-ups!!!

-3- Logos for each bank download
+Logos for each bank download

-h3.finalize navbar titles
-h4. make navbar reactive
+NEEDS TO WAIT
 @media(max-width: Change)
 DO this after everything else done!

-Forgot password + payment!

-h5. design calendar page
-h6. about us page
-h7. your account page

-TIMING
-- figure out how Nate wants it to look

-ABOUT US
-4- Figure out what we want!

-LOGIN
-5-forgot password

-MY ACCOUNT - 6
-- Logout - easy
-- ?

-Email Template
-Thank you + cold email - place to write your templates!